Skip to main content

 ParameterTypeDescription

-Resultany<-Value from formula execution
+Resultany<-Value from function execution

 Description